snukem/snukem.github.io/_posts/2025-08-08-learning-with-gemini.md

 4. **Expanded Context Window**

-Novel approaches to attention mechanisms, scaled-up hardware, and other efficiency gains in model architeture now allow for huge [context windows](https://www.ibm.com/think/topics/context-window) compared to early models.
+Novel approaches to attention mechanisms, scaled-up hardware, and other efficiency gains in model architecture now allow for huge [context windows](https://www.ibm.com/think/topics/context-window) compared to early models.
 Whereas GPT-3 only allowed for 2048 tokens in its context window, most state-of-the-art implementations offer at least 128k-256k token context windows.
 Google's Gemini 2.5 Pro released with a 1M token context window, and Meta's Llama 4 - Scout claims to efficiently boast a 10M token context window.
 These improvements essentially allow for more effective long conversations and long document parsing.

 4. **Mixture-of-Experts Approach**